Identifying and Addressing Excessive High Water Pressure Issues

 Water pressure is typically measured in pounds per square inch (PSI), and a standard range for residential properties falls between 40 and 80 PSI.
 When the ideal pressure exceeds this range, it’s considered high.
 High water pressure can strain pipes, cause leaks, and reduce the lifespan of your water-using appliances like washing machines and dishwashers.
 In addition, it can result in annoying plumbing issues like noisy pipes and dripping faucets.

-High water pressure can be a common issue in many households, and it’s important to know if you’re experiencing it.
+High water pressure can be a common issue in many households, and knowing if you’re experiencing it is essential.
 Here are some signs to help you determine if your water pressure is high:

-One of the most obvious common signs is when pipes start bursting or leaking frequently.
-Excessive pressure can put a strain on your plumbing system, causing weak points to give way.
+One of the most obvious signs is pipes frequently bursting or leaking.
+Excessive pressure can strain your plumbing system, causing weak points to give way.

 High water pressure can prevent your toilet from filling and shutting off properly.
-It might be a pressure-related issue if you hear your toilet running constantly.
+If you hear your toilet running constantly, it might be a pressure-related issue.

 High water pressure can significantly shorten the lifespan of appliances, such as water heaters and dishwashers.
 If you find yourself replacing these appliances more often than usual, it could be a sign of excess water pressure.